-By the internal side of meat, we mean the deep part of meat or simply the part below the bark.
+By the internal side of meat, we mean the deep part of the meat or simply the part below the bark.

-It is our core part, and it should absorb enough smoke to give a universal flavor throughout the meat chunk. internal side of meat like pork chunk absorbs smoke until the development of bark.
+It is our core part, and it should absorb enough smoke to give a universal flavor throughout the meat chunk. internal side of meat like pork chunks absorbs smoke until the development of bark.

 After the development of the bark, it will not be exposed to smoke and thus will not be able to absorb smoke any further.